 - Plan, coordinate, and set policy for New York’s Agricultural Environmental Management (AEM) framework involving over one-third of New York’s 33,000 farms across all agricultural counties statewide.

 - Assist the Department of Environmental Conservation with implementation of regulations for New York’s larger livestock farms and Phase II Stormwater Permits.

 - Serve as an information and idea exchange between member agencies and groups and advise all agencies of government on matters relating to soil and water conservation.

-The most recent meeting of the Soil and Water Conservation Committee took place on December 17, 2019.
-Please find the meeting minutes below.
-If you are looking for minutes or resources from another previous meeting, please contact us.
+The next meeting of the Soil and Water Conservation Committee will be held via WebEx on April 14, 2020.
+Please find the meeting agenda below.
+In addition, you may find the meeting minutes from the December 17, 2019 meeting below.
+If you are looking for minutes or resources from a different previous meeting, please contact us.